AshmanRoonz/The-Metaphysics/The Ω Metaphysics - Book 1 of 3.md

 **Each moment (each "tick"):**

 1. New information converges (∇ operates on current state)
-2. Your validation gate processes it ([ICE] checks Interface, Center, Evidence)
+2. Your validation gate processes it ([ICE] checks Interface, Center with •′, Evidence)
 3. Patterns that pass commit (ℰ emerges, receipts generated)
 4. The committed state becomes input for next cycle (ℰₙ → ∇ₙ₊₁)